 By virtue of the Mayoral Order, a governing body of Commissioners plays an important role in the function of Serve DC.
 Commissioners are responsible for reviewing and approving all grant decisions for funds from CNCS.
-Within the District, the Mayoral-appointed Commission is responsible for recommending innovative and creative citywide service programs to increase volunteer participation in all age groups and providing community-based problem-solving among diverse participants.
+Within the District, the Mayoral-appointed Commission is responsible for recommending innovative and creative citywide service programs to increase volunteer participation for all age groups, set policy and program priorities, provide training and assistance, support national days of service, and promote service and volunteering.